-- Charges for the default investment arrangements (as well as self-select Lifecycle strategies) are significantly below the charge cap of 0.75% per annum; - The fees for all the funds compare favourably to the fees typically borne by pension scheme members of other similarly large pension schemes; and

-• Long term performance figures are within expectations for most of the funds, and the majority of underlying funds are researched and highly regarded by the Trustee's investment adviser.
+- Charges for the default investment arrangements (as well as self-select lifecycle strategies) are significantly below the charge cap of 0.75% per annum; - The fees for all the funds compare favourably to the fees typically borne by pension scheme members of other similar large pension schemes; and - Long term performance figures are within expectations for the majority of the funds, and the majority of underlying funds are researched and highly regarded by the Trustee's investment adviser.

 As a result, we believe that, overall, the Scheme delivers good value for members in respect of member-borne deductions.
-Furthermore, additional services such as Scheme administration, Trustee governance, adviser fees and additional communications are paid for by the Trustee, and met by the DB Section of the Scheme, therefore not borne by the members.
+Furthermore, additional services such as Scheme administration, Trustee governance, adviser fees and additional communications are paid for by the Employer, therefore not borne by the members.